usmeg/HackerEarth/README.md

 # HackerEarth
-All the codes I solved in hackerEarth including the ones not accepted
+All the codes I solved in hackerEarth including the ones which were partially accepted